databrary/policies/terms.md

 ------------------------------

-In order to use our Websites, whether by accessing our Websites directly or by using a public application programming interface (\"Public API\") to access our Websites, you must first agree to these Terms and Conditions of Use.
+In order to use our Websites, whether by accessing our Websites directly or by using a public application programming interface ("Public API") to access our Websites, you must first agree to these Terms and Conditions of Use.
 You may not use the Websites if you do not accept these terms.